ibrahemaskar11/edge_e-commerce/README.md

 # Edge e-commerce

-Edge is a MERN stack e-commerce website that manages data using Mongodb and Mongoose while maintaining a well built UI using React
+Edge is a MERN stack e-commerce website

 ## Technologies used: